 Ex-chef of the Kim family says the son of North Korea president will prove to be compassionate leader.

-He was officially chosen as successor in 1972, when he was elected to the party’s central committee, and the same scenario could hold true for his son.
+The senior Kim was officially chosen as successor in 1972, when he was elected to the party’s central committee, and the same scenario could hold true for his.